tukasa0001/TownOfHost/README-EN.md

 Team : Crewmates<br>
 Basis : Crewmate<br>

-After finishing all the task or progress task, <br>
+By completing a certain number of tasks, or by the progress of your tasks, their vision increases.
-The lighters have their vision.<br> expanded and After finishing all the task, ignore lights out.<br>
+After finishing all their tasks, they are no longer affected by the reduction in vision of lights outs.

 #### Game Options